 Post-booking Connection

-The experience doesn't just stop at checkout; it begins there.
-Travelers are immediately connected to their host and prompted to share dietary restrictions and preferences, so personalization starts before arrival.
+The experience doesn't just stop at checkout; it actually begins there.
+Travelers are immediately connected to their host and prompted to share their preferences, so personalization starts before arrival.
 The booking hub keeps everything in one place, with host messages deliberately separated from general support so the personal connection never gets buried.
-This post-booking layer was the gap in every competitor analyzed, and the feature most likely to turn a one-time traveler into a returning user.
+This post-booking layer was the gap for other competitors, and the feature most likely to turn a one-time traveler into a returning user.

 Desktop Translation